WordPress vs. Drupal: Choosing a CMS

 These platforms have a lot in common; they’re both free, open-source, and user-friendly (up to a point).
 Before we take a more in-depth comparison, let’s introduce our contenders.

-Drupal dropped a little earlier (in 2001) and is currently ranked as the 3rd most popular CMS.
+Drupal dropped in January 2001 and is currently ranked as the 3rd most popular CMS.
 With a total market share of 2.2%, Drupal powers over 40 million sites.
 Regarded as the most technically-advanced CMS, it’s suitable for people with some developer experience and more complex projects.
-Drupal sites tend to be on the larger side, with a sophisticated data structure favored by educational institutions, nonprofit organizations, global corporations, and government sites.
+Sites created on Drupal tend to be on the larger side, with a sophisticated data structure favored by educational institutions, nonprofit organizations, global corporations, and government sites.

 It seems like the developers of these CMS have chosen to prioritize different things, which inevitably led to some tradeoffs.
 The best way to choose between these platforms is to decide where your priorities line up between these tradeoffs.
 The rest of this article takes a more in-depth analysis of each content management system’s merits and drawbacks to help you decide which is the best fit for your site.